sal55/pcl/README.md

 The C demo (`cdemo.c`) needs a binary, either `pcl.obj` or `pcl.dll`, but because these are troublesome to distribute, an ASM version `pcl.asm` is provided, in NASM syntax, which can be assembled locally.

+### The PCL API

+This is not docoumented yet.
+The API consists of about 50 functions and a bunch of enumerations; see `pcl.q` or `pcl.h` for a summary.
+(The M7/C compiler projects don't need any such interface; written in my language, they just do `import pcl` and all exported entities of the library become available, including extras to deal with inline assembly for example.)

+The true interface also exports some global variables; these are not needed for the demos, so are not part of those interface files.
+The API needs to be tidied up so that it only uses functions to control the process.

+The library uses global state.
+There is no context handle returned by `pcl_start` for example.
+Only one program at a time can be processed, and as written, at most one program can be translated.
+For use via a DLL, it needs to be capable of translating successive programs, but this is not ready.

 ### Generating PCL Code